How long could Derek Chauvin serve in prison after guilty verdict?

 Ted Sampsell-Jones, a professor at the Mitchell Hamline School of Law, told the Minneapolis Star-Tribune that if Cahill accepts the prosecution’s claim that aggravating factors should be applied, the sentence would be 30 years.

-He told the paper that the first 20 would be served in prison and—if he qualified— could finish out his sentence on supervised release.
+He told the paper that the first 20 would be served in prison and — if he qualified — could finish out his sentence on supervised release.
 If Cahill follows the state’s sentencing guidelines, Chauvin could be sentenced to 12.5 years in prison.